Who we are

 -

-Where you already have a solicitor, we can work in the background on drafts and factual analysis so their time is used efficiently and strategically.
+Where you already have a solicitor, we can work in the background on drafts, chronology and factual analysis so their time is used efficiently and strategically.

 Costs and proportionate paths